-The Value-Added-Tax Act 19912 is the statute which provides for the imposition and collection of VAT in South Africa.
-Like other taxation legislation, it follows under the authority of the Minister of Finance, who is also the Commission of SARS (South African Revenue Services) and who is responsible for carrying out the provisions of the Act.
-As might be guessed, the VAT Act, is long and involved, and definitely not holiday reading.
+The Value-Added-Tax Act 1991 is the statute which provides for the imposition and collection of VAT in South Africa.
+Like other taxation legislation, it follows under the authority of the Minister of Finance, who is also the Commissioner of SARS (South African Revenue Services) and who is responsible for carrying out the provisions of the Act.
+As might be guessed, the VAT Act is long and involved, and definitely not holiday reading.

 There are a host of prohibitions in the VAT Act but, as is the case with Income Tax, the Tax Administration Act has incorporated offences concerning VAT.
 The VAT Act has, however, retained some criminal provisions.